vranes/DB-editor/README.md

 # Database editor

 This is a GUI solution for editing databases using implemented SQL functions

+It is implemented using MVC+O architecture and Publisher pattern.